rawberg/ubuntu-server-gui/README.md

 - ```gulp app-integration  // run the integration tests (uses selenium and vagrant)```

 ### Status - Beta
-I re-architected this app 3+ times over the last two years but it's finally ready to blossom.
+I re-architected this app 3+ times over the last two years but it's finally ready to blossom!

 ### Documentation
 - for now the tests and source code are the best documentation
 - all test cases have been carefully worded to explain what each unit is responsible for

+### Security

+### Contact
+##ubuntu-server-gui on freenode
+@ubuntu-server-gui on twitter

 ### License
 [GPL 3.0](http://opensource.org/licenses/GPL-3.0)